Human First.

 AI that follows.

-Everyone got the AI.
+Everyone’s got AI.

 And most are getting the same underwhelming results, not because the technology doesn't work, but because it does exactly what you tell it to, and most teams don't know what to tell it.
 The difference comes from understanding the problem well enough to ask the right question, putting guardrails around the answer so it's actually useful, and learning from what comes back so it gets better every time.
 That's not a technology skill, it's a human one.
 And it's the piece most AI projects skip.